-To be fair, we split our time between Paris and Disneyland Paris, when really they each deserved singular time devoted to each.
+To be fair, our family split our time between Paris and Disneyland Paris, when really they each deserved singular time devoted to each.
 But this park lacks the magic that every other park possess so much of.
 This was a park riddled with obstacles from the very beginning from whether or not it’s employees had to wear matching outfits which was disputed by the labor unions, and is kind of a Disney thing, to a major economic depression that led to low attendance.

-We also stayed at the Hotel Cheyenne on the Disneyland Paris Resort property.
+Our family also stayed at the Hotel Cheyenne on the Disneyland Paris Resort property.
 Check it out!